 Gummy Bears (these are the real fruit ones from bulk bins at the market- so much more flavorful than the bags) // chocolate covered cashews (from Costco- these are amazing) // chips (I grab what is on sale at Costco- these are Luke’s Organic BBQ flavor) // Cookies (we love wafers- Loaker is my favorite in lemon flavor or hazelnut but note these get slightly melty in direct sun so I keep them in a cool spot)

 Last but not least is drinks.
 We load up on water and try to avoid sugary sodas and juices.
 The kids are only allowed water in the car and the occasional milkshake.
 I love to bring kombucha, flavored sparkling water and cold brew coffees.
 There are tons of flavors but my current fave is this Starbucks iced coffee.
-I like a little milk in my iced coffee so I add about 2 cups milk right into the bottle and it is ready to pour.
+I like a little milk in my iced coffee so I add about a cup of milk right into the bottle and it is ready to pour.
 Much cheaper than hunting down coffee shops on long trips and this entire container is the same price as one cold brew coffee on the road.

 I hope this gives you some ideas for your next road trip!
 What are your favorites?
 Any tricks to packing or transporting your favorite snacks?

 Here are a few things I occasionally make for our trips:

 Crispy Protein Bites (these are yummy)